Appearance

 This is genuinely difficult.
 Joseph had secretly taken plural wives by this point.

 The denials require context.
-Joseph was combating John C. Bennett's public accusations of sexual license, which distorted plural marriage into something unrecognizable.
-Joseph's denials targeted Bennett's version, not the practice itself.
-D&C 132's own language condemns unauthorized sexual relationships three separate times.[10]
+Joseph was combating John C. Bennett's public accusations of sexual license -- accusations that distorted plural marriage into something unrecognizable.
+Joseph's carefully worded denials targeted Bennett's version of the charge, not the authorized practice itself.

-But context doesn't erase the problem.
-The denials remain the hardest piece of this topic.
+But context doesn't erase the discomfort.
+The public denials remain the hardest piece of this topic, and honest engagement requires saying so.

 The Warren Jeffs comparison collapses on contact

-The CES Letter builds to a visual chart placing Joseph Smith beside Warren Jeffs.[2:1] It doesn't survive five minutes of examination.
+The CES Letter builds to a visual chart placing Joseph Smith beside Warren Jeffs.[2:1] It cherry-picks overlapping categories while omitting every category that distinguishes the two.

 | Joseph Smith | Warren Jeffs | |